metadata toggle

 In horses:

-alleviation of inflammation and pain associated with musculo-skeletal disorders.
+Alleviation of acute inflammation and pain associated with musculo-skeletal disorders.

 In pigs:

-Adjunctive therapy in the treatment of swine respiratory diseases.
+Adjunctive therapy in the treatment of swine respiratory disease.

 Contraindications:

-Do not use in case of haemorrhagic disorders.
+Do not use in case of colic caused by ileus and associated with dehydration.

 Special Precautions for Use:

-NSAIDS are known to have the potential to delay parturition through a tocolytic effect by inhibiting prostaglandins that are important in signalling the initiation of parturition.
-The use of the product in the immediate post- partum period may interfere with uterine involution and expulsion of foetal membranes resulting in retained placentae.
+Inject slowly as life threating symptoms of shock can occur due to the content of propylene glycol.
+NSAIDs are known to have the potential to delay parturition through atocolytic effect by inhibiting prostaglandins that are important in signalling the initiation of parturition.
+The use of the veterinary medicinal product in the immediate post- partum period may interfere with uterine involution and expulsion of foetal membranes resulting in retained placentae.

 Special precautions for the protection of the environment: